Le Cleac'h wins Vendee Globe in record time

 "I wanted this win so much.
 The weather wasn't easy, but I held on and fought," said Le Cleac'h, who hugged his two children as they joined him on his boat.
 "The last mile was great, even if it was very cold."

-Thomson, meanwhile, was expected to arrive at Les Sables d'Olonne early Friday morning.
+Thomson, meanwhile, was expected to arrive at Les Sables d'Olonne early Friday.
 He was competing for the fourth time and looking to become the first British sailor to win it.

-By early Wednesday, the 42-year-old Thomson had moved his Hugo Boss 60-foot single-hull yacht within 40 miles of Le Cleac'h.
+By early Wednesday, Thomson moved his Hugo Boss 60-foot single-hull yacht within 40 miles of Le Cleac'h.
 But his challenge then faded as Le Cleac'h pulled away again in his Banque Populaire boat.

 "It was intense from start to finish and I didn't see the time passing.
 There was just no respite," Le Cleac'h said.
 "I had a few technical problems, but nothing major."